Skip To Main Content

 Students who register for CTE Dual Credit classes can earn college credit in addition to their high school credit for completing high school classes that are formally aligned – articulated – with college courses.
 Eligible classes are considered “Career & Technical Education” classes at the high school level and connect to “Professional or Technical” courses & programs at the college.
 All articulated courses are part of a certificate or degree program offered at the awarding college.

-Even if a student doesn't plan on future enrollment at the colleges transcripting their WANIC Skill Center class, students will have evidence they have attended college level courses which may be beneficial in future job or other college/university applications.
 Credit is guaranteed to transfer to all Washington State community or technical colleges.
-Transferability is not guaranteed to 4-year schools (regardless of in or out of state), BUT frequently does transfer credit straight to universities.
-There are many ways that a student can benefit from their credit.
-Some are able to use the credit as a direct match at their receiving institution, or able to waive a prerequisite class, or they may be able to apply the credits towards their electives.
-Credit is considered on a case by case basis and typically if the student advocates for themselves, most courses can be accepted.
+Transferability is not guaranteed to 4-year colleges/universities.
+There are many ways that a student can benefit from their college credit.
+Some students are able to use the credit as a direct match at their receiving institution, or able to waive a prerequisite class, or they may be able to apply the credits towards their electives.

 First In Training Education Logo